-"dress and includes but on and take off socks and undress" includes put on and take off socks and shoes; urial ess Snoes, "ongago cocially" maans "engage socially" means- (a) interact with others in a contextually and socially appropriate manner; (b) understand body language; and (c) establish relationships "manage means manage involuntary incontinence" evacuation of the bowel or bladder, including use a collecting ii icortai icricc device or self-catheterisation, and clean oneself afterwards; device of self-catileterisation, and clear offeself afterwards, "manage means take medication , where a failure to do so is likely to result in a medication" deterioration in your health; Medicadon deterioration in your rieatin, "manage therapy" means undertake therapy, where a failure to do so is likely to result in manage therapy a deterioration in health "medication" means medication to be taken at home which is THEGICATION prescribed or recommended by a registered - (a) doctor; (b) nurse; or (c) pharmacist; "monitor a health meanscondition" (a) detect significant changes in your health condition which CONGRESION are likely to lead to a deterioration in your health; and (b) take action advised by a - (i) registered doctor; (ii) registered nurse; or (iii) health professional who is regulated by the Health Professions Council, without which your health is likely to deteriorate; "orientation aid" means a specialist aid designed to assist disabled people to follow a route safely; "prepare" in the context of food, means make food ready for cooking or eating; "prompting" means reminding, encouraging or explaining by another person; (does not include physically helping the claimant achieve the activity.
-To apply this only needs to be required for part of the activity.) "psychological means distress related to an enduring mental health condition or an distress" intellectual or cognitive 'impairment; "read" includes read signs, symbols and words but does not include read Braille; ,
+"dueses and includes put an and take off as also and "dress and undress" includes put on and take off socks and shoes; "engage socially" means- (a) interact with others in a contextually and socially appropriate manner; (b) understand body language; and (c) establish relationships "manage incontinence" means manage involuntary evacuation of the bowel or bladder, including use a collecting device or self-catheterisation, and clean oneself afterwards; "manage medication" means take medication , where a failure to do so is likely to result in a deterioration in your health; "manage therapy" means undertake therapy, where a failure to do so is likely to result in a deterioration in health "medication" means medication to be taken at home which is prescribed or recommended by a registered - (a) doctor; (b) nurse; or (c) pharmacist; "monitor a health condition" means- (a) detect significant changes in your health condition which are likely to lead to a deterioration in your health; and (b) take action advised by a - (i) registered doctor; (ii) registered nurse; or (iii) health professional who is regulated by the Health Professions Council, without which your health is likely to deteriorate; "orientation aid" means a specialist aid designed to assist disabled people to follow a route safely; "prepare" in the context of food, means make food ready for cooking or eating; "prompting" means reminding, encouraging or explaining by another person; (does not include physically helping the claimant achieve the activity.
+To apply this only needs to be required for part of the activity.) "psychological distress" means distress related to an enduring mental health condition or an intellectual or cognitive 'impairment; "read" includes read signs, symbols and words but does not include read Braille;

-"simple budgeting means decisions involvingdecisions" (a) calculating the cost of goods; and (b) calculating change required after a purchase; "simple meal" means a cooked one-course meal for one using fresh ingredients; "social support" means support from a person trained or experienced in assisting people to engage in social situations; "stand" means stand upright with at least one biological foot on the ground; "supervision" means the continuous presence of another person for the purpose of ensuring your safety; (The risk must be likely to occur in the absence of such supervision.
-To apply, supervision must be required for the full duration of the activity) , app 7, sep - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - "take nutrition" means- (a) cut food into pieces, convey food and drink to one's mouth and chew and swallow food and drink; or (b) take nutrition by using a therapeutic source; (b) take nutrition by using a trierapeutic source, "therapeutic source" means parenteral or enteral tube feeding, using a rate-limiting device such as a delivery system or feed pump; "therapy" means therapy to be undertaken at home which is prescribed or recommended by a (a) registered- (i) doctor; (ii) nurse; or (iii) pharmacist; or (b) health professional regulated by the Health Professions Council; "toilet needs" means- (a) getting on and off an unadapted toilet; (b) evacuating the bladder and bowel; and (c) cleaning oneself afterwards; and "unaided" means without- (a) the use of an aid or appliance; or (b) supervision, prompting or assistance. ·
+"algorial a la vala - V

+"simple budgeting means decisions involvingdecisions" (a) calculating the cost of goods; and

+(b) calculating change required after a purchase;

+"simple meal" means a cooked one-course meal for one using

+fresh ingredients;

+"social support" means support from a person trained or

+experienced in assisting people to engage in social situations;

+"stand" means stand upright with at least one biological foot on

+the ground;

+"supervision" means the continuous presence of another

+person for the purpose of ensuring your safety;

+(The risk must be likely to occur in the absence of such supervision.
+To apply, supervision must be required for the full duration of the activity)

+"take nutrition" means-

+(a) cut food into pieces, convey food and drink to one's

+mouth and chew and swallow food and drink; or

+(b) take nutrition by using a therapeutic source;

+"therapeutic source" means parenteral or enteral tube

+feeding, using a rate-limiting device such as a delivery system or feed pump;

+"therapy" means therapy to be undertaken at home which is

+prescribed or recommended by a

+(a) registered-

+(i) doctor;

+(ii) nurse; or

+(iii) pharmacist; or

+(b) health professional regulated by the Health Professions Council;

+"toilet needs" means-

+(a) getting on and off an unadapted toilet;

+(b) evacuating the bladder and bowel; and

+(c) cleaning oneself afterwards; and

+"unaided" means without-

+(a) the use of an aid or appliance; or

+(b) supervision, prompting or assistance.

+1